 We set off walking back and as it got towards 6:00pm some of the bars alongside the klong had started to open with live bands playing; by then it was time for a beer and another sit down to take in more of the atmosphere as the Amphawa floating market came to life all over again.

-After a having a rest, it was then about 7:00pm and had started to become dark.
+After a having a short rest, it was then about 7:00pm and had started to become dark.
 On the walk back to the little bridge in the middle of the Amphawa floating markets we stopped and booked to go on the Firefly tour, it was 60 Baht each.

 The Amphawa firefly tour is a very popular attraction amongst tourists and there were many boats offering trips to go and view the fireflies.